 Secondly, if you are acting as the conservator of a person’s estate, the duties are different.
 For example, a person who is the conservator of an estate has duties involving the finances of the conservatee.
 For example, these duties would include managing the conservatee’s finances, collecting the conservatee’s income, paying the conservatee’s bills, maintaining accurate financial records, and filing regular financial reports with the court.

-How to File Conservatorship in California
+Documents Needed to File Conservatorship in California

 - Petition for Appointment of Probate Conservator GC-310